zenml-io/zenml-projects/zen-news-summarization/README.md

 # 🚀 Switching to scheduled pipelines with Vertex

-The potential of an application like `ZenNews` can be only unlocked by scheduling summarization pipelines instead of manually triggering them yourself.
+The potential of an application like `zennews` can be only unlocked by scheduling summarization pipelines instead of manually triggering them yourself.
 In order to showcase it, we will set up a fully remote GCP stack and use the `VertexOrchestrator` to schedule the pipeline.